eggsy/find-associative-words/README.md

 A _Family Feud-like_ game which supports real-time connection!
 [Checkout the public (old) version here](https://associative-words.netlify.app/).
 For now, this game can't be publicly shared since it is currently a **self-hosted** game, but in the future, I might add ability to create accounts, quizzes and playing them in your classroom, activity or somewhere else.

+### Requirements

+This game requires [Node.js](https://nodejs.org/en/download/) to be installed on your system to run.

 ### Self-hosting

 1. Clone this repository: